amspector100/mlr_knockoff_paper/README.md

 The directory ``sims`` contains the code which actually runs the simulations.
 It also contains .sh files which will replicate the exact simulation settings in the paper.

-Note that the simulations in this repository were also used in a presentation at MCP 2022, which also showcases results initially derived in Spector and Janson (2022).